microbit-foundation/dev-docs/software/runtime.md

 ---
 layout: page
 order:
-title: The micro:bit runtime and mbed programming
+title: The micro:bit runtime DAL/CODAL
-heading: The micro:bit runtime and mbed programming
+heading: The micro:bit runtime DAL/CODAL
 description: Information on developing with the micro:bit runtime, the low level C/C++ tool on which much of the software ecosystem for the micro:bit is built.
 permalink: /software/runtime/
 ref: software
 lang: en
 ---

-# Overview
-{:.no_toc}

 * TOC
 {:toc}

-This page provides an overview of the micro:bit runtime - software that runs on a micro:bit to support the majority of the micro:bit programming languages.
+The micro:bit runtime, also known as the DAL/CODAL is software that runs on a micro:bit to support the majority of the micro:bit programming languages.
 It can help you understand how the micro:bit works, and also will help you understand where to start if you want to dive deeper into the micro:bit, write support software for your own micro:bit hardware extensions, and tailor or improve something on the micro:bit.

 ![Architectural Diagram](/docs/software/assets/software-overview.png){: style="max-width:50%;"}

-There are a number of important software layers that run on the micro:bit to enable easy to use languages such as Javascript and Makecode to be used.
+There are a number of important software layers that run on the micro:bit to enable easy to use languages such as Javascript and MakeCode to be used.
 Some of these, like ARM mbed and MicroPython existed before the BBC micro:bit project started, and others, such as the micro:bit runtime were written specifically for the micro:bit.

-ARM mbed provides something called a Hardware Abstraction Layer (HAL) for chips using ARM Cortex processors.
-This abstraction layer presents a uniform layer that developers can use to write software for any ARM based processor - including the Nordic nRF51822 used on the micro:bit.
+ARM mbed provides a Hardware Abstraction Layer (HAL) for chips using ARM Cortex processors.
+This abstraction layer presents a uniform layer that developers can use to write software for any ARM based processor - including the Nordic chip used on the micro:bit.
 It provides easy access to peripheral interfaces such as SPI, I2C and serial for user by higher level environments.

-# The micro:bit runtime Device Abstraction Layer
+## The micro:bit runtime Device Abstraction Layer (DAL)

-## Purpose - What Does the micro:bit Runtime Do?

-The micro:bit runtime provides a Device Abstraction Layer (often called the DAL, but 'Runtime' is the term we want to standardise on), that is built using ARM mbed.
+The micro:bit runtime provides a [Device Abstraction Layer (DAL)](https://lancaster-university.github.io/microbit-docs/), that is built using ARM mbed.
 Lancaster University has written this runtime for the micro:bit as part of its ongoing efforts to support the adoption of Computer Science in schools.
 It is designed to provide a useful set of functions for higher level languages to consume, and make programming the micro:bit in C or C++ easier.
 Many of the 'blocks' you use in Makecode are directly calling functions provided by the DAL.
 The micro:bit runtime DAL is written in C/C++ and builds on the ARM mbed HAL.

-Key components of the micro:bit runtime are:
+Key components of the micro:bit DAL are:

 * a scheduler, that lets your micro:bit do more than one task at a time.
 * an eventing system called the message bus, that lets you write reactive code.
 It can inform your program when things happen on your micro:bit - everything from a button click to a message being received on the radio.